markongithub/gtfstk/README.rst

 GTFS Toolkit
 ============
 This is a set of Python 2.7 tools for processing `General Transit Feed Specification (GTFS) <https://en.wikipedia.org/wiki/GTFS>`_ data in memory without a database.
-It's mostly for computing network-level statistics, such as mean daily service distance per route and mean daily number of vehicles per stop.
+Currently, it's mostly for computing network-level statistics, such as mean daily service distance per route and mean daily number of vehicles per stop.
 Uses Pandas and Shapely to do the heavy lifting.

 Warning
 --------
-This package is experimental at this point, so use it at your own risk.
+Currently, this package is experimental, and needs more testing.
-It needs more testing.
+Use it at your own risk.

 Installation
 -------------